yesgee/socialights/_posts/2015-01-27-second-meeting.md

 # Houm.io

+Some team members are afraid that working together with Huom.io will cost a lot of time.

-Let's do it!
-Hylke and Jan will contact them after this meeting.
+Let's do it anyway!
+Hylke, Jan and Samuel think it won't take too much time.
+Hylke and Jan will contact the guys after the meeting.

 # Research Papers

-Hylke contacted some of hist friends in the Industrial Design department in Delft and found some research papers.
+Hylke contacted some of his friends in the Industrial Design department in Delft and received some research papers, but they're not super useful.
 It could be a good idea to try to contact the ID department of Aalto.
-Hylke and Jan will do this.
+Hylke and Jan will do this after the meeting.

 # More Ideas